Drayano60/hg-engine/notes/moves.md

 Move|Effect Change
 ---|---
+Cotton Guard|This sharply raises Defense (+2) instead of drastically (+3) as I'm not sure how to make it be so; this is also somewhat for balance.
 Echoed Voice|This uses the same consecutive damage increase effect as Fury Cutter.
 Other Pokémon using Echoed Voice do not contribute to the damage increasing.
 Freeze-Dry|This move is not super effective against Water-types and as such will display "not very effective".
 However, it *does* do 4x damage to anything that is Water-type, so the damage should work out the same as the real deal.
 Aurora Veil|Instead of being a field effect of its own, the move sets up Reflect and Light Screen in one turn.
 It still has the Hail requirement and works with Light Clay.